IntelSmartEdge/docs/product-overview.md

 Version 21.09

 ## What is Intel® Smart Edge Open?
-Intel® Smart Edge Open is an edge computing software toolkit that lets you build platforms optimized for the edge.
+Intel® Smart Edge Open is an edge computing software toolkit for building platforms optimized for the edge.
-Platforms created with Intel® Smart Edge Open are capable of hosting a wide range of services, from network functions such as 5G RAN and 5G core, to AI, media processing, and security workloads.
+Platforms created with Intel® Smart Edge Open can host a wide range of services, from network functions such as 5G RAN and 5G core, to AI, media processing, and security workloads.

-Compared to cloud platforms, edge platforms are resource constrained, yet require higher network performance and more autonomy.
-Edge platforms have strong hardware affinity and face significantly more threat vectors.
-Intel® Smart Edge Open addresses the challenges of creating edge platforms.
-It provides a toolkit of functionality selected from across the cloud native landscape, tuned for the edge.
+Edge platforms are resource constrained compared to cloud platforms.
+They require higher network performance and more autonomy, have strong hardware affinity, and face significantly more threat vectors.

+Intel® Smart Edge Open addresses the challenges of creating edge platforms by providing a toolkit of functionality selected from across the cloud native landscape, extended and optimized for the edge.

-As cloud architectures disaggregate in the era of 5G, opportunities emerge for new types of applications and services delivered from new locations such as enterprise premises, telco infrastructures, and hyperscaler points of presence.
-These locations include:
+As cloud architectures disaggregate in the era of 5G, new edge locations are emerging as prime candidates for compute workloads that can deliver capabilities and experiences previously not possible.
+These new edges include the enterprise, locations within the telco infrastructure, and hyperscaler points of presence:
 - **The on-premises edge:** Typically located in an enterprise.
 - **The access edge:** Located at or near a 5G base station.
 - **The near edge:** Aggregation point hosting a distributed UPF (user plane function).
 - **The regional data center:** Hosting a next generation central office with wireless wireline convergence.

-Intel® Smart Edge Open experience kits offer you a starting point to create platforms for edge locations.
-Experience kits simplify the deployment of complex network architectures, significantly reducing development time and cost.
+Intel® Smart Edge Open experience kits offer you a starting point to create platforms for these emerging edge locations.
 Experience kits combine 5G capabilities and cloud-native components to simplify the deployment of complex network architectures, significantly reducing development time and cost.

 [![Edge Locations](images/overview1.png)](images/overview1.png)

 The Intel® Smart Edge Open portfolio of experience kits includes:
-- **Developer Experience Kit**: Our only experience kit not designed for a specific edge location, this may be your starting point if you are new to building edge platforms.
-It provides the base capabilities you need to run typical containerized edge services, including networking, security, and telemetry.
+- **Developer Experience Kit**: A foundational kit for exploring the possibilities of Intel® Smart Edge Open that provides the base capabilities you need to run typical containerized edge services, including networking, security, and telemetry.
+If you are new to building edge platforms, this may be your starting point.
-- **5G Private Wireless Experience Kit with Integrated RAN:** Adds 5G capabilities for creating enterprise private wireless solutions with a containerized 5G radio access network and core.
+- **5G Private Wireless Experience Kit with Integrated RAN:** A kit for creating enterprise private wireless solutions with a containerized 5G radio access network and core.
-- **uCPE Experience Kit**: Provides SD-WAN and firewall capabilities to enable a secure access service edge (SASE) deployment for applications.
+- **uCPE Experience Kit**: Enables a secure access service edge (SASE) deployment for applications with SD-WAN and firewall capabilities.
 - **Access Edge Experience Kit**: The starting point for building O-RAN compliant edge platforms.
 - **Near Edge Experience Kit**: The starting point for building edge platforms that reside in a telco cloud.